chef/chef-web-docs/chef_master/source/server_security.rst

 #.
 Ensure that `OpenSSL <https://www.openssl.org>`_ is installed on the PostgreSQL machine.

 #.
-Ensure that PostgreSQL is installed on the PostgreSQL machine and has SSL support compiled-in.
+Ensure that SSL support is compiled in on PostgreSQL.
 This applies whether you are compiling your own source or using a pre-compiled binary.

 #.
 Place SSL certificates in the proper directories on the PostgreSQL machine and ensure they have correct filenames, ownerships, and permissions.